hsivonen/charset/README.md

 The set of encodings consisting of UTF-7 and the encodings defined in the Encoding Standard is believed to be appropriate for consuming email, because that's the set of encodings supported by [Thunderbird][5].
+Furthermore, UTF-7 support is believed to be necessary based on the experience of the Firefox OS email client.
 In fact, while the UTF-7 implementation in this crate is independent of Thunderbird's UTF-7 implementation, Thunderbird uses `encoding_rs` to decode the other encodings.
 The set of _labels_/_aliases_ recognized by this crate matches those recognized by Thunderbird.

 Known compatibility limitations (shared with Thunderbird and known from Thunderbird bug reports):